Prickly City by Scott Stantis for July 09, 2021

 10. Missing large

-WestNYC Premium Member about 3 years ago
+WestNYC Premium Member over 3 years ago

 There is a gradual generational die off of newspaper readership.
 Only the earliest baby boomers and their elders remain in the audience.
 It will be better for the environment once paper usage is almost entirely eliminated.